Ready to try plant-based? Do these 5 things first!

 2. Honor your hunger

-Ignoring your hunger sends you into an urgent state of “primal hunger” that often results in overeating.
+Ignoring your physical hunger cues sends you into an urgent state of “primal hunger” that often results in overeating.
 Ignoring your hunger is like holding your breath, and primal hunger is like inevitably needing to gasp for air.

 3. Make peace with food